google-github-actions/run-gemini-cli/README.md

 <!-- BEGIN_AUTOGEN_OUTPUTS -->

 - `summary`: The summarized output from the Gemini CLI execution.

+- `error`: The error output from the Gemini CLI execution, if any.

 <!-- END_AUTOGEN_OUTPUTS -->